 During museum closures during the pandemic in 2020, when the Children’s Museum of Pittsburgh put out a call for videos of people singing “A Beautiful Day in the Neighborhood,” I asked staff, family, and friends to record their performances.
 I stitched the video together into this.

-Additionally, I have created a series of GIFs for social media use.
+Additionally, I created a series of GIFs for social media use.
 You can find the History Center on GIPHY.